alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 ### Equipment

+- Don't roll randomly for starting equipment, also figure out what good prices should be and starting gold/equipment (❌)
 - Medi-kit requires at least 3 Ranks in Medicine to use abilities (❌)
 - Shields should just give extra physical damage resistance (❌)
 - Each Item should have listed what higher item tiers give you (❌)